wiremock/wiremock.org/_site/docs/https.md

     .trustStorePassword("mostsecret")); // Defaults to "password" if omitted
 ```

-If you using WireMock as a proxy onto another system which requires client certificate authentication, you will also need to
-specify a trust store containing the certificate(s).
+If you using WireMock as a proxy onto another system that requires client certificate authentication, you must also specify a trust store containing the certificate(s).

-> **note**
->
+!!! note

-> Jetty requires client certificates to contain Subject Alternative Names.
+    Jetty requires client certificates to contain Subject Alternative Names.
-> See [this script](https://github.com/tomakehurst/wiremock/blob/master/scripts/create-client-cert.sh) for an example of how to build
-> a truststore containing a valid certificate (you'll probably want to edit the client-cert.conf file before running this).
+    See [this script](https://github.com/tomakehurst/wiremock/blob/master/scripts/create-client-cert.sh) for an example of how to build a truststore containing a valid certificate (you'll probably want to edit the client-cert.conf file before running this).

 ## Common HTTPS issues